 - BioPerine (5mg)

-Each bottle contains 30 capsules, giving you approximately 10 servings per container.
-At a price of $39.99 per bottle, this nootropic supplement is more expensive than most.
-They do have a discount for buying 3+ bottles at $32.99 per bottle.
-Still, quite expensive.
+Each bottle contains 30 capsules, providing approximately 10 servings per container.
+At $39.99 per bottle, this nootropic is pricier than most competitors.
+They offer a discount for purchasing 3+ bottles at $32.99 each, but that’s still quite expensive.

-For those overseas, the product is available on Ebay, but not Amazon.
+For international customers, the product is available on eBay but not Amazon.

 Pros vs. Cons

-Every nootropic supplement will come with its own amount of pros and cons, so it’s important to weigh what’s important and what you are okay with settling for in a nootropic supplement.
-When it comes to Gorilla Mind Rush, we’ve compiled a list of the pros and cons below.
+Every nootropic supplement has advantages and disadvantages, so it’s important to weigh what matters most and what you’re willing to compromise on.
+For Gorilla Mind Rush, we’ve compiled the key pros and cons below.

 Pros

-- 10% off for new customers that sign up for their newsletter
+- 10% discount for new customers who subscribe to their newsletter

-- Bacopa Monnieri is one of the most effective nootropic ingredients
+- Bacopa Monnieri is among the most effective nootropic ingredients

-- Alpha-GPC, L-Theanine, and DMAE are solid cognitive-boosters
+- Alpha-GPC, L-Theanine, and DMAE are solid cognitive enhancers

 Cons

-- Doesn’t properly state the exact dose of each ingredient in Rush Energy & Focus Matrix
+- Fails to specify exact doses for each ingredient in Rush Energy & Focus Matrix

 - 2-Aminoisoheptane and Caffeine Anhydrous are potentially unsafe

-- Higenamine doesn’t have any scientific evidence to support its benefits
+- Higenamine lacks scientific evidence supporting its benefits

-- 3-capsule serving size, only a 30-capsule bottle
+- 3-capsule serving size with only 30 capsules per bottle

 Claims vs. Reality

-Gorilla Mind Rush made a lot of strong claims with their product.
-While many of the ingredients will provide a cognitive and energy boost, there are some potential concerns about the safety of the product for consumers.
+Gorilla Mind Rush makes bold claims about their product.
+While many ingredients will provide cognitive and energy enhancement, there are legitimate safety concerns for consumers.

-I like the mixture of Bacopa Monnieri, Alpha-GPC, L-Theanine, L-Tyrosine, Huperzine-A, DMAE, Bioperine, and DiCaffeine Malate.
-I also think they did a great job with the doses in the Gorilla Mind Cognition Complex.
+I appreciate the combination of Bacopa Monnieri, Alpha-GPC, L-Theanine, L-Tyrosine, Huperzine-A, DMAE, BioPerine, and DiCaffeine Malate.
+The dosing in the Gorilla Mind Cognition Complex is also well-executed.

-Unfortunately, the 2-Aminoisoheptane and Caffeine Anhydrous concern me enough to shy away from this product.
-It’ll give you a similar boost than pre-workout, but it could be a dangerous boost.
+Unfortunately, the 2-Aminoisoheptane and Caffeine Anhydrous concern me enough to avoid this product.
+It will provide a pre-workout-like boost, but it could be a dangerous one.

 Final Verdict

-If it weren’t for the 2-Aminoisoheptane and Caffeine Anhydrous, I would really like this product.
-It might not have the same power when it comes to energy, but there are plenty of viable ingredients to replace it with.
+Without the 2-Aminoisoheptane and Caffeine Anhydrous, I would genuinely like this product.
+While it might lack the same energy intensity, there are plenty of viable ingredients that could replace them.

-I would also like to see some more natural cognitive enhancers that have centuries of research supporting them.
-Lion’s Mane Mushroom, phosphatidylserine, Ashwagandha, and Rhodiola Rosea are all great options.
+I’d also prefer to see more natural cognitive enhancers backed by centuries of research.
+Lion’s Mane Mushroom, phosphatidylserine, Ashwagandha, and Rhodiola Rosea are all excellent alternatives.

-There’s a lot to like about this product, but it’s still a few ingredients from being able to compete with some other nootropics on the market that provide a safer alternative.
+There’s much to appreciate about this product, but it’s still several ingredients away from competing with other nootropics that offer safer alternatives.